davestewart/davestewart-content/content/blog/productivity/excel-copy-columns/index.md

 The code is very-well commented, so take a look if you want to know what's going on under the hood.

-## Summary

 Excel VBA is a little tricky, but I've hopefully iterated on it enough times to identify the footguns, and now there's a certain level of resilience that it should work in most scenarios.

-Feel free to leave a comment if you spot any bugs or need help to understand it.

 FWIW [I used Chat GPT](https://chat.openai.com/share/8f534429-f345-434e-8262-073f6b83465b) to help me work out a lot of it!

+## Summary

+The end result should mean when I need to do my accounts, I can just:

+- paste in the new CSV rows
+- run the macro to copy values
+- get on with categorising values

+Feel free to leave a comment if you spot any bugs, or need help to understand the code.